beauhodes/beauhodes.github.io/_posts/2021-05-12-ethereum-scaling.md

 <br/>
 <br/>

 All funds are secured at the on-chain level, so an attack on the rollup could not steal them – a user can always withdraw by providing a path in the Merkle tree from their account to the root.
 Using these Merkle Trees and STARK proofs helps to minimize on-chain storage and costs.
-In addition to less frequent on-chain commitments due to batching and minimal on-chain storage, they **guarantee** the validity of all on-chain commitments at the time of commitment, which sets ZK-rollups apart from optimistic rollups.
+In addition to less frequent on-chain commitments due to batching and minimal on-chain storage, ZK-rollups **guarantee** the validity of all on-chain commitments at the time of commitment, which sets them apart from optimistic rollups.

 I would like to take a short detour to discuss some key differences between STARK based ZK-rollups and SNARK based ZK-rollups.
 STARK proofs, unlike SNARKs, do not require a trusted setup phase.
 This means that there is never a chance for someone to learn the keys generated during a trusted setup phase and create fake proofs.
 They are also post-quantum secure (referring to quantum computing) and require simpler cryptography than their SNARK counterparts.
 <br/>